hpaluch-pil/grpc-hello-cpp/README.md

 On openSUSE there were total 1993 Bazel actions and it took around 45minut to build (1 CPU, 1GB RAM).

+On Ubuntu 20.04.4 LTS there were 1669 actions and it took around 39 minutes (2 CPU cores, 2GB RAM).

 Compiled binaries are symlinked here:
 - `bazel-bin/greeter_client`